brilstl/OIS-Minimal-Rmarkdown-example/README.md

 # step 1: create a html document

-The first step is to create a document which is able to be published on the internet In this example a html-file is created through `R`.
-I made sure that all my code is working proparly on my local device before pushing it on to github.
+The first step is to create a document which is able to be published on the internet.
+In this example a html-file is created through `R`.
+Before pushing to github, I made sure that all my code is working properly.

 ---

 # step 2: public repro

 Make sure that the repro is public.
-You do this by nevagting to _settings_.
+You do this by navigating to _settings_.

 <br>